janjonck/dbt-ae-certification-notes/README.md

 ## Checkpoint 3 - Doing more with dbt

 - [Course: Jinja, Macros, and Packages](https://courses.getdbt.com/courses/jinja-macros-packages) ***take this!***
-  - This small course provides you with all the knwoledge you need about Jinja, Macros, and Packages!
+  - This course provides you with all the knwoledge you need about Jinja, Macros, and Packages!
 - [Seeds](/../main/CP3-DoingMoreWithDbt/Seeds.md)
 - [Analyses](/../main/CP3-DoingMoreWithDbt/Analyses.md)
 - [Database configs](/../main/CP3-DoingMoreWithDbt/DatabaseConfig.md)